50-Minute Profit Finder Free live call next Friday at 1:00pm ET Save your spot →

 Stop Trying to Convince People.
 Just Start Telling the Truth & Watch What Happens…

-In the summer of 1996 I learned the most exciting thing you can do in marketing is tell the truth.
-Put your sword down, say here's my dilemma, and people lean in instead of resisting.
+Summer 1996: the most exciting thing you can do in marketing is tell the truth.
+Put your sword down, say here's my dilemma, and watch people lean in.

 30 years later people still spend their money on these core things.